Best Deals on Tech Products Right Now

 If you need a new pair of headphones or it’s time to replace a laptop that’s past its prime, you may not have to pay full price to get something that will suit your needs.

 No matter what you’re shopping for, I take extra care in determining how much you’re really saving now vs. what the product costs.
-Because I keep an eye on the prices of everything we test, I’m able to take into account the actual cost of an item over time, rather than its original price, as well as how often it goes on sale.
-I’m also weighing the previous sale prices against the current offers so I can provide context for the prices you’re seeing right now.
+Because I keep an eye on the prices of everything we test, I can account for an item’s actual cost over time rather than its original price, as well as how often it goes on sale.
+I’m also weighing previous sale prices against current offers so I can provide context for the prices you’re seeing now.

 And I don’t just look at the price tag—I also consider how well the item stood up to the rigorous testing in our labs.
 Especially when consumers are more concerned than ever about making every dollar count, you want to feel confident that the products you buy are going to work well and last.
 So I make sure to only recommend deals on quality items that would be worth your money even at full price.